 Notes, quotes and analysis from Neil Koepke on Saturday's victory over BGSU.

-Exter was on the coaching staff of the U.S. Men's National Under-18 Team for four IIHF World Men's Under-18 Championships, helping Team USA to a bronze medal in 2008, before capturing three consecutive gold medals from 2009-11.
+While with the USNTDP from 2007-11, Exter was on the coaching staff of the U.S. Men's National Under-18 Team for four IIHF World Men's Under-18 Championships, helping Team USA to a bronze medal in 2008, before capturing three consecutive gold medals from 2009-11.

-His highly-successful tenure with USA Hockey also included serving on the staff at the World Junior Championship in 2010, `11 and `12.
+His highly-accomplished tenure with USA Hockey also included serving on the staff at the World Junior Championship in 2010, `11 and `12.
 The team won gold in 2010 and then bronze in 2011, marking the first time the USA won back-to-back medals in the event.

 As the first full-time goaltending coach with the NTDP, Exter was responsible for planning, designing and executing the regular on-ice practices for goaltenders, as well as scouting and evaluating the nation's top goaltending prospects.
 Exter was the coordinator of the revolutionary Warren Strelow National Goaltending Mentor Program, which is designed to recruit, develop and produce elite goaltenders across the United States.

-Prior to joining USA Hockey, Exter spent the 2006-07 season with the Cedar Rapids RoughRiders of the United States Hockey League, where he was responsible for the team's defensemen and goaltenders, as well as overseeing scouting and recruiting efforts.
+Exter spent the 2006-07 season with the Cedar Rapids RoughRiders of the United States Hockey League, where he was responsible for the team's defensemen and goaltenders, as well as overseeing scouting and recruiting efforts.

 A native of Cranston, Rhode Island, Exter got his first college hockey coaching opportunity in 2005-06, serving as an assistant coach at American International College.